 History of ASEC

-Rewinding to the beginning, ASEC quickly gained momentum and outgrew its temporary meeting place, and acquired our first official office spaces in Lexington Park, MD.
-Proximity to the Naval Air Station Patuxent River (NAS Pax River) made this a prime spot for ASEC to thrive, as NAS Pax River is home to the Naval Air Systems Command (NAVAIR) and many United States Navy aviation programs and activities.
+We acquired our first official office space in Lexington Park, MD in 2004.
+The office’s proximity to Naval Air Station (NAS) Patuxent River made this a prime spot for ASEC to thrive; NAS Patuxent River is home to the Naval Air Systems Command (NAVAIR) and many United States Navy aviation programs and activities.

 ASEC purchased and modified our first airplane, the Navion, in 2005, followed by a DHC-6-300 Twin Otter being leased as the second aircraft for our fleet in 2008.
 This was the beginning of our strategy of providing the Navy with affordable air platforms for testing developmental sensors and avionics with an experienced cadre of former USN test pilots and aircrew.

-Shortly after in 2009, ASEC opened its second location in Jacksonville, FL, near Naval Air Station Jacksonville – the nation’s third-largest Navy base, where military personnel and allied forces specialize in anti-submarine warfare and training the best aviators in the world.
-The Jacksonville ASEC branch went on to be recognized as Jacksonville’s “Best Place to Work” by the Jacksonville Business Journal in February 2016.
+In 2009, ASEC opened our second corporate office in Jacksonville, FL.
+This office sits across the street from Naval Air Station (NAS) Jacksonville – the nation’s third-largest Navy base, where military personnel and allied forces specialize in anti-submarine warfare and training the best aviators in the world.
+In 2016, the Jacksonville ASEC office was recognized by the Jacksonville Business Journal as Jacksonville’s “Best Place to Work.”

-Beyond growing in expertise and serving the military through the life cycle of acquisitions programs from requirements, defense, and design to testing and engineering and logistics work, ASEC launched a new department into the development of interactive electronic technical manuals (IETMs) for NAVAIR and into the development of a small deployable “Lockblade” UAV.
-These are two examples of projects initiated by ASEC employees which, within a couple of years, have grown into major company focal areas.
+Beyond growing in expertise and serving the military through the life cycle of acquisitions programs from requirements, defense, and design to testing and engineering and logistics work, ASEC launched a new initiative with the development of interactive electronic technical manuals (IETMs) for NAVAIR, and into the development of a small deployable “Lockblade” UAV.
+These are two examples of projects initiated by ASEC employees which have grown into major company focal areas.
 You too can take the initiative, turn an idea into a project, and lead a team!

 EMPLOYEES NOW OWN LOCAL ENGINEERING COMPANY